-After several months of a pause due to the Coronavirus (COVID-19) crisis, cruise ships could return to ports in Costa Rica in a matter of weeks, the Costa Rican Tourism Institute (ICT) revealed.
+After several months of a pause due to the pandemic, cruise ships could return to ports in Costa Rica in a matter of weeks, the Costa Rican Tourism Institute (ICT) revealed.

 “I have all the faith that for November before the high season begins, we will once again see cruise ships arriving on the Atlantic and Pacific coasts of our country”, Minister Gustavo Segura announced to the LTC (Legislative Tourism Commission).